.

 Is it possible to summarize your day-to-day duties?
 Or is every day a different experience?

 Every day is a little bit different depending on the ebb and flow of the academic year, but my day-to-day duties include managing and supporting the activities and responsibilities of the division.
 For example, during the first few weeks of the Fall 2024 semester, I met with students requesting academic accommodations and communicated with faculty about the students’ efforts to authorize and activate the accommodations listed in their letters.
-I also meet often with the Student Affairs team members to support their initiatives and responsibilities.
+I also meet often with the Student Life team members to support their initiatives and responsibilities.
 This includes budget oversight and short- and long-term strategic planning for the division.
 As a member of the Executive Cabinet, my role is also to communicate with the College’s senior leadership on the division’s behalf and provide guidance to the team throughout the year.

 What do you find rewarding or fulfilling about your position?